-My book project, entitled “Private Sector Politics: The Logic and Consequences of Businesspeople Becoming Politicians”, combines my interests in business-state relations and political representation.
+My book, entitled Politics for Profit: Business, Elections, and Policymaking in Russia, forthcoming at Cambridge University Press (Cambridge Studies in Comparative Politics), combines my interests in business-state relations and political representation.
 Active businesspeople abound in parliaments in China, Uganda, Thailand, and Bangladesh among other countries, but little is known about why economic elites pay the costs of winning elections and holding office.
 The book poses three questions concerning this distinct type of non-market strategy:

 1) Why do some businesspeople run for elected office, while others do not?

 2) Do firms benefit from having their CEOs serve as legislators while running their companies, and if so, how?

 3) Do businessperson politicians behave differently in political office from their counterparts without private sector experience?

 In the first part of the project, I argue that businesspeople run for political office when they cannot trust that the politicians they lobby or make contributions to will effectively represent their interests.
 Directly occupying a legislative seat then is the only viable avenue for achieving their desired policies.
 I develop a theory that predicts that the probability of politician shirking will depend on whether competing firms can solve a coordination problem.
 All firms would be better off if none of their directors personally ran for public office.
 However, if firms cannot coordinate and some directors run for office, the probability increases that indirect strategies such as lobbying will be ineffective.
 Professional politicians are more likely to renege on campaign promises to a given firm when directly represented rival firms can counter with superior offers.
 I show that both acute economic competition and weak political parties exacerbate firms’ inability to coordinate on not running for office.